-ST 557 3 hrs.
-DEBRIS CONTROL IN EMERGENCY MANAGEMENT This course examines historical and contemporary theories, principles, and practices of Emergency Management, with regards to control of debris.
+ST557 3 hrs.
+DEBRIS CONTROL IN EMERGENCY MANAGEMENT

+This course examines historical and contemporary theories, principles, and practices of Emergency Management, with regards to control of debris.
 This includes transportation of all-hazardous materials and the process of mitigation and recovery.
 Using a case study approach, this course research and reproduce some evolutions of debris control during emergency management.
 Emphasis will be on the practical aspects involving governments and private sector.

-ST 558 3 hrs.
-EXPLOSIVE IMPACT MODELING This course deals with hypervelocity impact engineering and introduces students to understand the theoretical, experimental and numerical analysis of hypervelocity impact due to natural and artificial explosive sources.
+STEXPLOSIVE IMPACT MODELING 558 3 hrs.

+This course deals with hypervelocity impact engineering and introduces students to understand the theoretical, experimental and numerical analysis of hypervelocity impact due to natural and artificial explosive sources.
 The modeling deals with international signature of explosive impact and powder metallurgy analysis.

-ST 559 3 hrs.
-NATIONAL INTERESTS IN FORCE PLANNING This course provides students with the fundamentals of force planning, framework of national security; defense planning, U.S. defense strategy, emerging international threats, specific and non-specific threats in commerce, economy, and industry.
+NATIONAL INTERESTS IN FORCE PLANNING ST559 3 hrs.

+This course provides students with the fundamentals of force planning, framework of national security; defense planning, U.S. defense strategy, emerging international threats, specific and non-specific threats in commerce, economy, and industry.
 Students gain global security awareness in this course through visible observations of regional threats and national interests.

-ST 650 3 hrs.
-TOPICS IN ENERGY & TRANSPORTATION NETWORKS Energy and environment are such important issues that the next generation cannot afford to be illiterate about.
+ST650 TOPICS IN ENERGY & TRANSPORTATION NETWORKS 3 hrs.

+Energy and environment are such important issues that the next generation cannot afford to be illiterate about.
 This course starts with a survey of energy and their impacts on the environment.
 It emphasizes the production and use of renewable energy.
-Selected topics will be determined by the polarity of energy (one-way or two-way) at the point of ST 651 3 hrs.
-FACILITY DEFINITION
+Selected topics will be determined by the polarity of energy (one-way or two-way) at the point of.

+ST 651 3 hrs.
+FACILITY DEFINITION ---